Close the Loop with a Native Landing Page Builder

-Your ability to take advantage of the benefits described above requires that your landing pages are seamlessly integrated with your CRM, payment system, email tool, marketing automation software and all the other pieces that play a role in communicating with leads and customers.
+Use a landing page builder to take advantage of the benefits described above so that your landing pages are seamlessly integrated with your CRM, payment system, email tool, marketing automation software and all the other pieces that play a role in communicating with leads and customers.

 Consider this common scenario that illustrates this concept:

 Say you’d like to email a special offer to anyone who has visited your landing page within the last 90 days and didn’t buy your product.
 This would be a smart move, as it’s a targeted offer to a relevant audience of people who are interested in your product; your chances of getting this group of people to purchase are much higher than your chances of getting cold leads to purchase.
 But how would you do it without an integrated all-in-one system such as Ontraport?

 You’d first need to figure out who visited your landing page within the past 90 days, so you’d go to your landing page tool to see if it stores visitors’ names and emails (often, it doesn’t).
 If you’re very lucky, you can gather a list of names and emails of the visitors, and you can hopefully export that into a spreadsheet.